thsvr/restaurant-page/README.md

   <a href='https://raw.githack.com/thsvr/restaurant-page/page/index.html'> Live version IN PROGRESS</a></h3>

   <p align="center">
-    This project is part of the Microverse Javacript Section!
+    This project is part of the Microverse Javacript Section
     <br />
     <a href="https://github.com/thsvr/restaurant-page/issues">Report Bug</a>
     ·